Impact of Brexit and COVID-19 on the UK Fashion and Textiles Technology Ecosystem

-In July 2021 BFTT published the first report, Business of Fashion, Textiles & Technology: Mapping the UK Fashion, Textiles and Technology Ecosystem, please download as follows:
+In July 2021 BFTT published the first report, Business of Fashion, Textiles & Technology: Mapping the UK Fashion, Textiles and Technology Ecosystem:

 This initial report aims to identify opportunities for investment, research and development, business growth, job creation and tackle skills gaps in the UK fashion, textiles and technology (FTT) ecosystem.

 It is based on a survey consultation that engaged over 2,400 small, medium and micro businesses (SMEs) and over 100 stakeholders and intermediaries, including industry specialists, trade bodies and workspace providers.
 It is one of the most extensive baseline studies to date on fashion, textiles and technology SMEs and the first comprehensive insight into the UK FTT ecosystem leading up to March 2020, pre-Covid-19.